 Overwatering your Monstera can cause dark brown spots

 If you notice that your Monstera is developing dark brown spots on its leaves, the most common cause of this is overwatering.
-We tend to go for a little and often approach towards watering and this is especially the case with Monsteras.
-They hate being sat in puddles of water so you need to ensure you have good drainage and do not give them too much water at once.
+We tend to go for a little and often approach towards watering with most of our houseplants, and this is especially the case with our Monsteras.
+They hate their roots sitting in puddles of water, so you need to make sure that you have good drainage setup (perlite in the soil and drainage holes) and don’t give them too much water at once.

-Make sure to check the moisture in the soil before you water your Monstera.
+Make sure to check the moisture in the soil before you water.
 The easiest way to check this is by digging your finger into the top two centimetres of the soil to see how damp it is.
 We also recommend picking up your Monstera before and after watering.
-This should give you a feel for when your Monstera might need a little more water, simply by giving them a lift.
-However, we only recommend this if your Monstera is no bigger than 1/1.5 metre tall as they can get quite heavy quite quickly so be careful!
+This should give you a feel for when your Monstera might need a little more water, simply by giving them a lift and feeling the weight.
+However, we only recommend this if your Monstera is no bigger than 1/1.5 metre tall as they can get quite heavy quite quickly, so be careful!